Qwiko/Moverbot/README.md

 <a href="https://discordapp.com/oauth2/authorize?client_id=449878054203031562&scope=bot&permissions=16870400" target="_blank">Add Moverbot</a>

-**This bot is not yet hosted 24/7.
-If you would like it to be please let me know.**

 ---
 After adding the bot to your channel create a textchannel named **moverbot**.\
 In which you can write commands for the bot.